ytmytm/TIB-001-Cart/src/README.md

 # Source code

-- add constants for BIOS Parameter Block and file entries
+- use constants for BIOS Parameter Block and file entries
-- change fixed length of $0101 code to actual segment length
 - replace some bit testing jumps by GEOS macros

 # Optimizations